symfony/ux/src/LiveComponent/src/Resources/doc/index.rst

 When the component re-renders, it will signal to the server that this one field should be validated.
-Like with normal validation, once an individual field has been validated, the component “remembers” that, and re-validates it on each render.
+Like with normal validation, once an individual field has been validated, the component "remembers" that, and re-validates it on each render.

 Polling
 -------

-You can also use “polling” to continually refresh a component.
+You can also use "polling" to continually refresh a component.
 On the **top-level** element for your component, add ``data-poll``:

 .. code-block:: diff